House prices in Yorkshire And The Humber

 Based on 191,543 sales recorded in the last three years (HM Land Registry).

-The median home in Yorkshire And The Humber has sold for £210,000 over the last three years — below the ~£290,000 England & Wales average.
-The average of £249,813 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
+The average house price in Yorkshire And The Humber over the last three years is £249,813, with a median sold price of £210,000 — below the ~£290,000 England & Wales norm.
+The mean sits notably higher than the median here, which usually means a tail of larger or higher-value sales pulling the average up.
 That's drawn from 191,543 recorded sales — a liquid, actively-traded local market.

 Yorkshire And The Humber price trend